min2ha/ukwa-site/content/target/65208715/index.en.md

   "subject": "Queen's Diamond Jubilee, 2012"
 }

-# Institute of Commonwealth Studies: School of Advanced Studies, University of London

 The Institute of Commonwealth Studies is part of the School of Advanced Study, University of London.